 Once the REPL starts, evaluate expressions using the source code buffer.

-, ' to start a Clojure REPL using Clojure CLI, Leiningen or Boot.
+, ' or , m s and start a Clojure REPL using

-, e f evaluate the current Clojure expression and show the results inline
+, e f evaluate the current top-level expression and show the result inline

-, e ; evaluate the current Clojure expression and show the results as a comment
+, e ++semi-colon++ evaluate the current Clojure expression and print the result as a comment

-, m q r to restart the REPL (i.e. when adding a library as a dependency to the project)
+, m q r to restart the REPL (i.e. after adding a library as a dependency to the project)